 In today's world, if you do not have the audience's attention span in the first few seconds, you miss out on them completely.
 With the rage of social media, instant shopping, and more, the world is changing for people and websites alike.

-As of late 2019, Google deemed a page load speed of up to two seconds as the acceptable speed, although it recommended speeds under half a second.
+As of late 2019, Google deemed a page load speed of up to two seconds acceptable, although it recommended speeds under half a second.
 You can check the page load speed of your website by using Google’s Page Speed Insights tool.

 Image Source: Google Developers Speed Test